-Component Indicator Scientific The number of universities, access to public knowledge, access to information and communication, availability of local specialized and research services, quality of the education system, quality of mathematics and scientific education, access to advanced education, number of R&D researchers per million people, number of researchers per million people, number of teachers per 1000 people, number of technicians in R&D, number of immigrant inventors and innovators, enrollment rate in higher education, number of foreign students in the country, student-to-teacher ratio in secondary education, the country's capacity to retain talented individuals, the country's capacity to attract talented individuals, enrollment in secondary schools, number of trained education staff, quality of education, digital access index, percentage of internet users out of the total population, high-tech technology exports (in million dollars), rank in attracting foreign investment and technology transfer, value added in high-tech industries as a percentage of GDP, volume of high-tech exports for each country (in million dollars), volume of medium- and high-tech exports as a percentage of global total, the share of medium- and high-tech in value-added production, each country's share of Nobel Prize winners, number of articles published in international journals, rank in intellectual property protection, country's rank in the H-index, average citation per article, number of internationally registered inventions, number of patient applications, number of high school graduates, number of scientific research projects, education expenditure as a percentage of GDP, industrial share in GNP, per capita R&D budget (dollars), R&D budget in all sectors (million dollars), percentage of GDP spent on R&D, share of education budget in GDP, government expenditure on education, company expenditure on R&D, rank in the top 1000 universities worldwide, rank in industry-university collaboration in R&D, rank in the knowledge-based economy index, quality of researc Cultural Literacy rate, female literacy rate, gender gap, per capita radio, per capita television, per capita computer, number of internet users, per capita line telephone per 100 people, per capita mobile telephone, happiness index, educational expenditures as a percentage of GDP, cyber security, linguistic penetration rate, tolerance for emigrants, citizenship rights, cultural influence, importance of religiosity, national enthusiasm, life satisfaction, personal generosity, tolerance and adaptability, belief in God (religious beliefs), number of cultural heritage sites, length of the country's history.
+Component Indicator Scientific The number of universities, access to public knowledge, access to information and communication, availability of local specialized and research services, quality of the education system, quality of mathematics and scientific education, access to advanced education, number of R&D researchers per million people, number of researchers per million people, number of teachers per 1000 people, number of technicians in R&D, number of immigrant inventors and innovators, enrollment rate in higher education, number of foreign students in the country, student-to-teacher ratio in secondary education, the country's capacity to retain talented individuals, the country's capacity to attract talented individuals, enrollment in secondary schools, number of trained education staff, quality of education, digital access index, percentage of internet users out of the total population, high-tech technology exports (in million dollars), rank in attracting foreign investment and technology transfer, value added in high-tech industries as a percentage of GDP, volume of high-tech exports as a percentage of global total, the share of medium- and high-tech in value-added production, each country's share of Nobel Prize winners, number of articles published in international journals, rank in intellectual property protection, country's rank in the H-index, average citation per article, number of high school graduates, number of scientific research projects, education expenditure as a percentage of GDP, industrial share in GNP, per capita R&D budget (dollars), R&D budget in all sectors (million dollars), percentage of GDP spent on R&D, share of education budget in RDP, government expenditure on education, company expenditure on R&D, rank in the knowledge-based economy index, quality of research and scientific institutions, innovation capacity, development of e-government, number of articles presented in the field of nanotechnology per million people spent on Raved and scientific institutions, innovation capacity, development of e-government, n Cultural Literacy rate, female literacy rate, gender gap, per capita radio, per capita television, per capita computer, number of internet users, per capita line telephone per 100 people, per capita mobile telephone, happiness index, educational expenditures as a percentage of GDP, cyber security, linguistic penetration rate, tolerance for emigrants, citizenship rights, cultural influence, importance of religiosity, national enthusiasm, life satisfaction, personal generosity, tolerance and adaptability, belief in God (religious beliefs), number of cultural heritage sites, length of the country's history.
 Political Internal security coefficient, number of coups, rank in the index of legal freedoms, freedom of the press, membership in major human rights conventions, number of refugees from the country of origin, civil liberties, political freedom, number of terrorist incidents, number of fatalities in terrorist incidents, number of injuries in terrorist incidents, rank in democracy, political stability, good relations with neighbors, acceptance of the rights of others, positive peace, women's representation in the legislative assembly, government efficiency, level of corruption, quality of institutions, responsiveness to the nation, government effectiveness, quality of regulations, quality of legal framework, number of political parties, bureaucracy efficiency (ease of doing business index), health of governments, public trust in the police services, public trust in politicians, level of organized crime, transparency in government policymaking, wastefulness in government spending, elections in government decision-making, judicial independence, national trust in the government.